eduvpn/documentation/DEVELOPMENT_PRACTICES.md

 Talking about using dependencies, these are my general rules I try to follow as much as possible.
-I have these rules to make sure they actually work, reduce the amount of code, guarantee high quality, all for the benefit of security and easy maintainability of the code:
+I have these rules to make sure they actually work, reduce the amount of code, guarantee high quality and do not require me to constantly chase after them.
+This all for the benefit of security and easy maintainability of the code:

 - Supports PHP 5.4;
 - Do not use frameworks (see below);